Supply Chain Management

 Knowledge

-• understand key concepts for effective supply chain management
+• understand key concepts for effective and sustainable supply chain management

 • can address problems in supply chains by formulating models and applying relevant formulas